 Relevant media types include audio, video, 3D, 360 video, etc. Relevant metadata types include anything from synchronization metadata (spatial, temporal) to semantic information, capture location and direction to object position tracking in a media.

-In this architecture, there are four abstract types of functional elements as follows;
+In this architecture, there are four abstract types of functional elements:

 Source: A source captures media and/or creates metadata and is capable to stream them.
 A video camera is a source of media.
 A GPS is a source of location metadata.
 A source registers with a controller and then listens to its messages: such messages include to start or stop the capture, to configure capture parameters including encoding, format, quality, focal length, capture direction, etc.